-- In Person: Two consecutive 6-hour days of live instruction. - Reimagining Campus Community with Restorative Practices is also offered as a public event for individuals and small groups to attend with other learners.
+- In Person: Two consecutive 6-hour days of live instruction. - Online: Two consecutive 4.5-hour days of live instruction. - Reimagining Campus Community with Restorative Practices is also offered as a public event for individuals and small groups to attend with other learners.